 You are here because you want to learn to lighten your load, i.e., get rid of stuff.
 So, what is stopping you?
+For me, it was tons of boxes in the garage that were weighing me down and taking up too much space.
 Here is where I am at, and maybe it will help.

 I have been getting rid of a lot of stuff for many, many years.
 You would think that this recovering Type A would have had it all done in a short amount of time.
 But let’s face it, it takes SO-MUCH-TIME!
 Plus, I have three adult children who kept moving in and out of the house, leaving boxes and what not in my garage.
 As is life, there were many setbacks.

 After posting the latest Decluttering Series, I realized I need to move faster and do more – more often.
 You see I have a list of projects to be completed at any given time.
 Some need to be planned for, such as painting our bedroom.
 Others are for when I have time alone and want to focus and take my time.
 Yesterday, I had alone time to focus.